Emergency Operations UPPS No. 05.04.03

 06.03 Attachment III defines various types of disruptive activity and provides procedures to be followed in the event that such problems arise.

-06.04 Attachment IV outlines procedures to be followed in Active Shooter situations.
+06.04 Attachment IV outlines safety guidelines to be followed in active shooter situations.

 07. EVALUATION AND REPORTING OF EMERGENCY OPERATIONS

 07.01 Upon the completion of an emergency operation, the director of Emergency Operations will conduct a debriefing session.

 07.02 The director of Emergency Operations or EMC will prepare a complete report on the university involvement in the emergency operation and submit it to the President's Cabinet through the vice president for Student Affairs within 10 business days.

 08.01 Reviewers of this UPPS include the following:

 Director, University Police April 1 E4Y